impulsado/wannaNotes/Projects/cybsersecAnalyst/VPN/WireGuard vs OpenVPN.md

 # WireGuard vs OpenVPN
 ## Benchmarking
-In the official WireGuard page, there is a Benchmark beetwen WireGu
+In the official WireGuard page, there is a Benchmark beetwen WireGuard, IPsec and OpenVPN.